colinhemphill/nextjs-resume/README.md

 Regardless of where the app is deployed, it will need access to the following environment variables:

-- `CMS_ENDPOINT`: the API endpoint for your CMS repo
+- `CMS_ENDPOINT`: the API endpoint, "space" name, etc for your CMS repo
 - `CMS_KEY`: a secret key that grants the app at least read access to your CMS

 #### Webhooks